 With little money, less English, and few prospects, they started over.
 Henry peddled his furniture designs to local companies and worked for architect Gilbert Rohde designing buildings for the 1939 World’s fair.
 Elly designed and made dresses and dreamed of opening a shop of her own.
 In a year they saved enough to move out of the rat infested boarding house they lived in.

 In 1942 with work drying up in New York, Henry and Elly moved to Chicago where they remained.
 Henry opened his own design firm and prospered.
 Elly gave up her dream of designing clothes to support Henry in his career and begin a family.
 In 1948, always ahead of his time, Henry designed and built one of the first passive solar houses in the country.
-Elly lives there still.
+Elly lived there until her death in 2010.

 Written by John Powell